Applied Learning Programme (ALP)

 (Incomplete applications will not be considered)

-- Interviews will be conducted for shortlisted applicants between 1 July and 30 July at Beatty Secondary School.
+- Interviews will be conducted for shortlisted applicants between 1 July and 31 August 2020 at Beatty Secondary School.
+More details on the selection trials and interviews will be furnished nearer the dates.

 - For further enquires, you may contact the General Office at 6256 9108 or Mdm Toh Pei Ling (SH/Student Innovation) at 6256 9108 ext 204.
 Alternatively, you can email us at email@example.com